jkibe/recipes/content/recipes/pizza-in-teglia/index.md

 Cover the bowl and let the dough rest for 30 minutes.

 After the first rest, gently fold the dough onto itself, taking edges and folding them into the center of the dough.
 Re-cover the bowl, and let it rest for a further 30 minutes.
-Knead the dough again and form it into a taught ball.
+Knead the dough again and form it into a taut ball.

 Cover the bowl again, and refrigerate it for at least six hours, up to 36 hours, to ferment.